chrisseaton/rhizome/doc/bytecode.md

 There is [research](stack-register) into whether stack or register bytecode formats are better.
 These often look at how much memory they use or how efficient interpreters for them are.
-We aren't interested in either of these two things in RubyJIT.
+We aren't interested in either of these two things in Rhizome.
 Memory isn't a concern for a demonstrator project like this, and for performance we use our just-in-time compiler rather than an interpreter.

 [stack-register]: https://www.usenix.org/legacy/events/vee05/full_papers/p153-yunhe.pdf